-Is committed to being neutral and independent;

-Is able to propose and determine the supervised contact arrangement, where parents are otherwise unable to cooperatively do so;

-Will plan and facilitate supervised contact handovers;

-Will plan and conduct supervised contact periods;
+- Is committed to being neutral and independent; - Is able to propose and determine the supervised contact arrangement, where parents are otherwise unable to cooperatively do so; - Will plan and facilitate supervised contact handovers; - Will plan and conduct supervised contact periods;

-Seeks to ensure that supervised handovers and contacts proceed as scheduled and in accordance with any relevant court orders;

-Keeps factual, accurate and concurrent Observational Notes, which will be provided to parents in the form of Observational Reports;

-Will facilitate and support, where necessary, safe interaction between a child and parent;

-Will intervene, where necessary or appropriate, to ensure the safety and wellbeing of a child;

-Will suspend or conclude, where necessary or appropriate, a supervised contact period;

-Will provide feedback, where necessary, or guidance as appropriate to parents to ensure a child's safety and the continuity of care;

-Will involve and report to the FCS Director, management and all relevant authorities, including police, Child Protection and the Commission for Children and Young People, where necessary or appropriate.
+- Seeks to ensure that supervised handovers and contacts proceed as scheduled and in accordance with any relevant Court Orders; - Keeps factual, accurate and concurrent Observational Notes, which will be provided to parents in the form of Observational Reports; - Will facilitate and support, where necessary, safe interaction between a child and parent; - Will intervene, where necessary or appropriate, to ensure the safety and wellbeing of a child; - Will suspend or conclude, where necessary or appropriate, a supervised contact period; - Will provide feedback, where necessary, or guidance as appropriate to parents to ensure a child's safety and the continuity of care; - Will involve and report to the FCS Director, management and all relevant authorities, including police, Child Protection and the Commission for Children and Young People, where necessary or appropriate.

+A contact supervisor will never make recommendations in relation to the progression or otherwise of supervised time (to unsupervised time).
+The decision to progress supervised time to unsupervised time will always remain the ambit of a court or the parents responsible for the child.